-Skylake will attempt to be very clear in outlining the performance standards necessary to succeed.
-In addition, Skylake will work very hard to communicate with staff members throughout the summer so there is no question or confusion regarding staff that are failing to live up to the required standards.
+Skylake will attempt to be very clear in outlining the performance standards to succeed.
+In addition, we will work very hard to communicate with staff members throughout the summer so there is no question or confusion regarding staff that are failing to live up to the required standards.
+There will be at least two structured performance review opportunities for you and a supervisor to discuss concerns you may have or concerns that the supervisor may have.
+These are open sharing opportunities.